joramwessels/MGR/logbook.md

 **13:15-13:30:** In my opinion, the Related Work section requires a lot more field orientation before it can be written.
 Anticipating on the academic English assignment that's due next week, I reckon it's best to continue the literary search now (in absense of the Tensorflow/DAS explanation) in order to facilitate the assignment.

 __**Sa 12-05-2017**__
-**08:45-10:12:** Mapped all MIREX MGR submissions since 2014 (found in doc/further_literary_search.md).
+**09:00-10:15:** Mapped all MIREX MGR submissions since 2014 (found in doc/further_literary_search.md).
 What suprised me is that only (Lidy, 2016) uses a network, and everyone else has used a SVM (which contradicts my earlier findings).
+**10:30-11:30:** Further investigated MGR research directed at electronic music.
+Another task that can be done while waiting for the DAS access is deciding on what subgenres to use, and to justify that choice.